-Over the course of four days, April 19-20 and 26-27, 2013, the National Park Service and the National Park Foundation continued a major reforestation effort that will eventually result in large swaths of new forest at the memorial.
+Over the course of two days, April 26-27, 2019, the National Park Service, the Friends of Flight 93, and the National Park Foundation will continue a major reforestation effort to reseed 150,000 trees that will eventually result in large areas of new forest at the memorial.

+The reforestation project has been a collaborative partnership that is shared by state and federal goverment agencies and both private and academic organizations.
+Nearly 3,000 volunteers over the past seven years have made this project possible.
+Since beginning the plantings in 2012, 167 acres have been reforested.
 These trees, which are a mixture of several native species, will form an essential windbreak to protect trees planted in the nearby Memorial Groves.
-Much of what is now the memorial is a former surface coal mine and this effort will also help re-establish woodland wildlife habitats and to cultivate a living memorial.
+Much of what is now the memorial is a former surface coal mine and this effort will also help re-establish woodland wildlife habitats and cultivate a living memorial.